SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/01-Thymeleaf-Advanced.md

     return "whiskey-home";
 }
 ```
-The controller is almost identical, but `LocalDate.now()` is added to "myDate" attribute.
+The controller is almost identical, but `LocalDate.now()` is added to the "myDate" attribute.

 Into the view we can format "myDate" as follows: